As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Insurance for a private-property golf cart is a different problem from insurance for a road-going LSV or NEV.
 Some owners only need a limited homeowners endorsement.
 Others need a real liability policy because they are driving in neighborhoods, carrying passengers, or registering a street-legal cart.

-This guide is built to answer that practical question first.
-We will cover when coverage is legally required, what homeowners insurance usually does and does not do, what standalone golf cart policies typically cover, and how road-use insurance differs from basic cart coverage.
+This guide is built to answer that practical cost question first.
+We will cover average rate ranges, when coverage is legally required, what homeowners insurance usually does and does not do, what standalone golf cart policies typically cover, and how road-use insurance differs from basic cart coverage.
 If you need the registration and paperwork side too, use our golf cart registration by state guide, titles and ownership guide, and street-legal guide alongside this page.

 Quick Answer: When Do You Need Golf Cart Insurance?